-- Minimum width of access road: 6 metres
+- Minimum width of access road – 6 metres

-- Minimum clearance height: 4 metres
+- Minimum clearance height: – 4 metres

-- Minimum turning circle of road: 28 metres
+- Minimum turning circle of road – 28 metres

-- Minimum width of gateway: 4 metres
+- Minimum width of gateway – 4 metres

 - Surface able to withstand laden weight up to 24 tonnes

-- During any construction works ensure that:
+During any construction work, it is important to ensure that:

-- Emergency vehicle access is to all existing and new buildings be maintained 24 hours per day.
+- Emergency vehicle access is to all existing and new buildings be maintained 24 hours per day

 - Maintenance vehicle access is to be provided to all existing buildings.